Jarek23/www.dfinr.com/content/project/style-guide/index.md

 ---
-title: Vultr Markdown Toolkit
+title: Vultr Style Guide
-summary: Style guide and vocabulary for the Vale linter.
+summary: A style guide and vocabulary for the Vale linter.
 tags:
 - Documentation
 - Markdown